This guide provides an overview of the HDFS Federation feature and how to configure and manage the federated cluster.

 Policy could be:

-Note that Balander only balances the data and does not balance the namespace.
+Note that Balancer only balances the data and does not balance the namespace.
+For the complete command usage, see balancer.

 Decommissioning is similar to prior releases.
 The nodes that need to be decomissioned are added to the exclude file at all the Namenode.
 Each Namenode decommissions its Block Pool.
 When all the Namenodes finish decommissioning a datanode, the datanode is considered to be decommissioned.